CyberCrustaceans/writeups/angstromCTF/2021/keysar_v2/README.md

 ## How to Solve it:

-This is a keyed cipher, but my team and I were too stupid to figure that out, so we came up with a different, mostly non-computer way.
+This is a keyed cipher, but I was too stupid to figure that out, so we came up with a different, mostly non-computer way.

 A long time ago, I had a cipher book which taught me a few ciphers like Caesar, Pigpen, and Vigenère ciphers.
 A straight up Caesar cipher didn't work for this challenge, so I thought back to one of the strangest things I read from that book.